-Our orthodontists, as well as the American Association of Orthodontists, recommend that children visit an orthodontic practice for an evaluation when they are 7 years old.
-Parents may think that this age is too young, but it is actually a crucial time period in which we can most effectively correct any skeletal imbalances your child may have in their jaw and face.
+Our orthodontists, as well as the American Association of Orthodontists, recommend that children visit an orthodontic practice for an evaluation when they are seven-years-old.
+Parents may think that this age is too young, but it is actually a crucial time period in which we can most effectively correct any skeletal imbalances your child may have in the jaw and face.
 We use dentofacial orthopedic appliances during this phase one treatment in order to redirect the growth of these skeletal structures, preventing future problems and the need for invasive jaw surgery.

-Our phase one orthopedic treatment typically lasts for about 12 months and it will be performed when your child still has primary teeth in their mouth.
-Office appointments during treatment are usually 3-12 weeks apart, depending on the severity of the problems we are correcting.
-After phase one treatment is completed, there will be a 6-24 month resting period while your child’s permanent teeth come in.
+Our phase one orthopedic treatment typically lasts about 12 months and is performed when your child still has primary teeth in their mouth.
+Office appointments during treatment are usually 3 to 12 weeks apart, depending on the severity of the problems we are correcting.
+After phase one treatment is completed, there will be a 6 to 24 month resting period while your child’s permanent teeth come in.
 This tooth eruption may occur more quickly than normal since your child’s mouth now has the space for these teeth after orthopedic treatment.
-Phase two treatment will involve the alignment of a child’s permanent teeth using braces, and this treatment usually lasts 12-18 months.
+Phase two treatment will involve the alignment of a child’s permanent teeth using braces, and this treatment usually lasts 12 to 18 months.

-When your child experiences our orthopedic and orthodontic care, then they can have an improved appearance, health, and bite function in years to come.
-Please call our office if you want to learn more about the treatments we provide.
+When your child experiences our orthopedic and orthodontic care, then they can have an improved appearance, health and bite function for years to come.
+Please call our office at 770-664-6003 if you want to learn more about the treatments we provide.